cesiumsolutions/CFrame-old/README.md

 The purpose is to provide a common standard framework to take care of much of the boilerplate code and to avoid having to copy CMake script files between projects.
-Also, a project can be divided up into smaller components which allows one to more selectively choose exactly what is built.
+Also, a project can be divided up into smaller components which allows one to be more selective with what is built.

 The [Quick Start Guide](./docs/QuickStart.md) provides the basic information to setup a project using CFrame.
 The [User's Manual](./docs/Manual.md) provides a more in depth guide for using CFrame.
+The [Reference Guide](./docs/ReferenceGuide.md) provides a references for all functions and variables provided by CFrame.
 License information can be found [here](.docs/License.md).